 Which platform should I use as a complete beginner?

-Coursera, Udemy, edX, and Skillshare all work well.
+Coursera, Udemy, edX, and Skillshare all work well for beginners.
 It depends on what you want to learn and why.
 Coursera and edX if you want academic credibility.
 Udemy for variety and low cost.
 Skillshare for creative fields.

 How much do these courses cost?